2024 Solar Incentives Guide for Glocester, RI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
-The ITC initially covered 30% of all costs (panels, equipment, accessories and labor), although the total amount has fluctuated slightly over time between 26-30%.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006, for you to claim the credit.
+Originally, the ITC covered 30% of all system installation costs (panels, equipment, accessories and labor), although the covered amount has fluctuated over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

 To best understand how the ITC will apply to your situation, call your local Glocester solar panel installation expert and request more information.